Firefox To Let Users Control Memory Usage

 Much better and protects the entire network.

+I don't give a shit about testimonials.
+Tits^W Source code or GTFO.

-Re: But FF advocate s said there weren't problems!
+But FF advocate s said there weren't problems!
 (Score:1)

+This is confusing.
+Whenever somebody pointed out that FF uses a lot of memory, FF supporters would come along and tell those people that they're wrong and that FF doesn't use unreasonable amounts of memory.
+But now they're putting in ways to limit the memory usage!
+So those FF advocates were wrong: FF can use too much memory!

 It's not a perceived problem.
 My workstation has 32 GB of RAM yet Firefox will still use many GBs if I leave it open for a few days.
 This happens with addons enabled, and even with a new profile.
 Chrome doesn't do that.
 Edge doesn't do that.
 It's a problem that effects Firefox and not the other browsers.
 Maybe it's due to memory leaks in Firefox?